yirano/frontend-survey_form/README.md

 - The form does not submit anywhere.
 I'd like for it to be kept that way while we experiment and focus on the form itself.

-### After you add your own flair to this form, list your name below and link it to your portfolio.
+### After you add your own flair to this form, list your name in the README.md and link it to your portfolio.
 Note what changes/improvements you've made also.

 #### Contributors